Arma Reforger Marine Milsim / Recruiting Station

 Unit Qualification

-Members then move into unit-specific lanes: rifle platoon fundamentals, reconnaissance patrol work, SARC/medical integration, HMLA aviation support, or instructor/staff duty.
+Members move into unit-specific lanes: rifle platoon fundamentals, reconnaissance patrol work, SARC/medical integration, HMLA aviation support, or instructor/staff duty.

 04